zulip/zulip/docs/testing/continuous-integration.md

 development on our CI system and/or provisioning process.

 The first key of the job section is `docker`.
-The docker key specifies the image CircleCI should get from [Docker Hub][docker-hub] for running the job.
-Once CircleCI fetches the image from Docker Hub, it will spin up a docker container.
-See [images](#images) section to know more about the images we use in CircleCI for testing.
+The docker key specifies the image GitHub Action should get from [Docker Hub][docker-hub] for running the job.
+Once GitHub Action fetches the image from Docker Hub, it will spin up a docker container.
+See [images](#images) section to know more about the images we use in GitHub Action for testing.

-After booting the container from the configured image, CircleCI will create the directory mentioned in `working_directory` and all the steps are be run from here.
+After booting the container from the configured image, GitHub Action will create the directory mentioned in `working_directory` and all the steps are be run from here.